 - should you focus on the knee or hip exercises?

 - what her secret weapon is

-I know the interview with Rochelle is short but she says a lot.
-The part that I like was her secret weapon she uses for knee pain.
+The interview with Rochelle is short but she says a lot.
+The part that I liked was the secret weapon she used for knee pain.
 I agree with her.
 It is one of my secret weapons as well.

 After the interview, Rochelle and I were chatting.

-Now if you would like another post on the knee, check this one out on Squatting and ACL Injuries.
+If you would like another post on the knee, check this one out on Squatting and A.C.L.
+Injuries.

 Rick Kaselj, MS

-P.S. – I got a gift for you very soon.
-I will send it out very soon.
+P.S. – I got a gift for you very soon and I will send it out very soon.

-P.S.S. – WoW, this was my first day that I have ever done three blog posts in one day.
-I had a really good smoothie and I think that is what did it.
+P.S.S. – WoW, this was the first day I have done three blog posts in one day.
+I had a delicious smoothie and I think that is what I did.